Proggleb/XAL_Digital_Job_Test/README.md

 # XAL_Digital_Test
-Test for job postulation on Xal Digital
+This was one Job Test to get a contract with Xal Digital